techgrounds/techgrounds-FvL69-1/01_Linux_1/LNX-4.md

 ![ScrShot](../00_includes/Linux/linux4.1.png)

-### Show the new user in the passwd, shadow and group files:
+### Show the new user in the passwd and shadow files:

 **I've used the grep command to filter out the user from the files.**